isxcode/react-keycap/README.md

 ## 📄 Documentation

-You can find the [`React Keycap`](https://github.com/ispong/react-keycap) documentation [on the website](https://github.com/ispong/react-keycap/wiki).
+You can find the React Keycap documentation [on the website](https://github.com/ispong/react-keycap/wiki).

-## 🤝 Contributions

-Please see the [contributing guidelines](https://github.com/ispong/react-keycap/blob/main/CONTRIBUTING.md) for details .

 ## 🌈 Features